 A student who is readmitted to Dean College must complete degree requirements specified in the catalog under which she or he is readmitted if she or he has not been a student at Dean College for more than one calendar year or her or his original program has been eliminated.
-If a readmitted student was a full-time matriculated student within the past calendar year and her or his original program has not been eliminated, she or he must complete the requirements specified within the catalog in effect at that time.
+If a readmitted student was a full-time matriculated student within the past calendar year and her or his original program has not been eliminated, she or he must complete the requirements specified within the catalog in effect at that time unless she or he opts to change into the catalog in effect at the time of readmission.